Each week for six weeks we’re giving you a new task, with how-to info, to help you with your class blogging.

 FINAL THOUGHTS

-These weekly tasks are part of the preparation for the next Student Blogging Challenge which starts in March.
+These steps were created as part of the preparation for the Student Blogging Challenge — the next challenge starts September, 2010.

 You can read more about the Student blogging challenge here: